lucas-mior/brn2/cbase/c-guidelines.md

 - Project/domain errors should also be negative values.
 Define positive error constants and return their negation, so callers can pass `-err` to an error string function.

-- Use out-parameters when the natural return value is data.
-For operations that need to return a pointer, string, struct, or multiple outputs, return the status/result code and write the data through out-parameters.

 - Do not return `bool` from fallible action functions just because the caller currently ignores the reason for failure.
 Return a signed status/result and let